-[8-15-97; 16.61.11.6 NMAC - Rn, 16 NMAC 61.11.6, 1-1-2002; A, 1-1-2006]
+[8/15/1997; 16.61.11.6 NMAC - Rn, 16 NMAC 61.11.6, 1/1/2002; A, 1/1/2006]

 16.61.11.7 DEFINITIONS: Refer to 16.61.1.7 NMAC.
-[1-1-2000; 16.61.11.7 NMAC - Rn, 16 NMAC 61.11.7, 1-1-2002]
+[1-1-2000; 16.61.11.7 NMAC - Rn, 16 NMAC 61.11.7, 1/1/2002]

 REQUIREMENTS: Every real estate license expires every three years on the last day of the month following the broker's birth month, unless it is renewed on or before that date.
 Renewal of a license is the sole responsibility of each broker.
 A broker whose license has expired may reinstate their license without reexamination up to one year after expiration by paying a reinstatement fee three times the regular license renewal fee.
 A qualifying broker with multiple licenses cannot avoid paying the late fee on an expired license by allowing the license to expire and applying for an additional license.
 An application for an additional license within one year of the broker's license expiration date will only be accepted if the qualifying broker brings all other licenses current with respect to fees, continuing education, and other renewal requirements.
-In addition to paying a reinstatement fee, the broker will be required as a condition of reinstatement to provide documentation of the completion of 36 hours of commission-approved continuing education courses.
-The commission shall email online license renewal forms and all related web links to brokers at the broker's email address on file at the commission.
-Brokers are responsible for providing the commission with a current email address, and phone number, and for notifying the commission within 10 days of a change of email address.
+In addition to paying a reinstatement fee, the broker will be required as a condition of reinstatement to provide documentation of the completion of 36 hours of commission approved continuing education courses.
+The commission shall email online license renewal forms and all related web links to brokers at the broker's email address on file at the commission, and if possible, in the case of active associate brokers, send a copy of said email notice to the applicable qualifying broker.
+Brokers are responsible for providing the commission with a current email address, and phone number; and, for notifying the commission within 10 days of a change of email address.
 Brokers must also maintain a current residential address with the commission and notify the commission within 10 days of a residential address change.
 The qualifying broker may pay a commission to a broker whose license is expired or to the estate of a deceased broker if the transaction was under contract while the broker's license was current.